bakdata/gradle-avro-dependency-plugin/README.md

 # gradle-avro-dependency-plugin
 A Gradle plugin that lets you compile Apache Avro schemas to Java classes and supports dependencies.

+It is available on the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.bakdata.avro).

 This plugin applies the [gradle-avro-plugin](https://github.com/davidmc24/gradle-avro-plugin) and adds the capability to reference external Avro schemas in your schema files using dependencies.
 This plugin adds the configurations `avroImplementation` and `testAvroImplementation` to your Gradle project.